-10D.6 Student Coaching by Non-Counseling Faculty
+10D.6 Student Advising Coaching by Non-Counseling Faculty

-- a.
-Faculty coaching may be undertaken by Instructional Faculty, but shall not include work routinely performed by counseling faculty, such as Student Educational Plans (SEPs), course articulation, and Probation plans. - b.
-Faculty coaching approved for Load for institutional initiatives, such as Guided Pathways, will be compensated in accordance with Special Assignment Faculty Hour F ("F" Hour).
+a.
+Faculty advising coaching may be undertaken by Instructional Faculty, but shall not include work routinely performed by counseling faculty, such as Student Educational Plans (SEPs), course articulation, and Probation plans. only with the approval of the Administrator responsible for supervision of the Counseling